Bookings and cancellations

-If you’re on an unlimited membership (month, year or Sweat Newbie deal – 30 days of yoga) and you don’t show for your booked class or late cancel more than three times in a two week period, we’ll have to remove your ability to book your classes for the following three weeks.
+If you’re on an unlimited membership and you don’t show for your booked class or late cancel more than three times in a two week period, we’ll have to remove your ability to book your classes for the following three weeks.

 Sorry if all of this sounds harsh, but with busy classes and long waitlists, we just want to give everyone who wants to the chance to get a spot in class.

 If a class is fully booked, pop yourself on the waitlist.
 Spaces generally do come available.
 If you get a mat you’ll be emailed/sent a text/notified via the Sweat Studios app.
 You can be added to class from the waitlist up to an hour before it’s due to start.
 So, if you’re not able to make it, remember to take yourself off the list otherwise you may still be charged.
 For more info on how the waitlist works, click here.

 Reception opens 20 minutes before each class and our changing rooms close 30 minutes after class finishes.

 Please let us know if you have any injuries or health issues and we’ll do our best to help you.
 Remember though, we’re not trained doctors, so if in doubt speak to someone in the know.
 We have a great osteopath we work with.

 Don’t come to class on an empty stomach.
 A hot yoga class burns as many calories as a 5k run so you need energy.
 Drink lots throughout the day so you’re hydrated and rehydrate after class.
 Coconut water tastes amazing and is full of good stuff.